alfonso-torres/Engineering_84_business_week/README.md

 - Question 4: What is Scrum and benefit of implementing it?
 - Question 5: Where do you see yourself in 2-5 years time?
 - Question 6: What is DevOps and the benefit of using it?
+- Question 7: What are the three roles of Scum?
+- Question 8: Tell me about the Five Scrum Events?
+- Question 9: What are the four values of Agile?
+- Question 10: What are the main artifacts of agile scrum?

 ### Answers